From Monolith to Composition — Simplifying AppContext

 }, [isModalOpen]);Phase 2: Extract to shared-ui (March 18)

-ThemeProvider and ToastProvider moved into @danieljoffe.com/shared-ui — the monorepo's framework-agnostic component library.
-This meant any app in the monorepo could use consistent theming and toast notifications without reinventing them.
+ThemeProvider and ToastProvider moved into @danieljoffe/shared-ui, the monorepo's framework-agnostic component library, so any app in the monorepo gets consistent theming and toasts without reinventing them.

-ModalProvider stayed in the app — it depends on Next.js dynamic imports and app-specific routing, making it a poor candidate for a shared library.
+ModalProvider stayed in the app; it leans on Next.js dynamic imports and app-specific routing, which makes it a poor fit for a shared library.

 Phase 3: Compose providers functionally (March 18)

-The final piece was eliminating nested JSX.
-A composeProviders utility reduced the provider tree from nested callbacks to a flat list:
+The last piece was getting rid of the nested JSX.
+A composeProviders utility flattened the provider tree from a stack of nested callbacks into a plain list:

 const composeProviders = (providers: ComponentType<WithChildren>[]) =>